tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 for its security.
+Proponents of hybrid PQ/T key establishment generally consider it a conservative approach to deployment of newer post-quantum schemes alongside older traditional schemes, retaining at least the security remains unbroken.
+Standalone ML-KEM relies on lattice-based and hash function cryptographic assumptions for its security.
 Proponents of hybrid PQ/T key establishment generally consider it a conservative approach to deployment of newer post-quantum schemes alongside older traditional schemes, retaining at least the security currently offered by traditional algorithms.

 The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA), which means that shared secret values